 Academic assessment bias refers to assessments that unfairly penalize or impact students based on their personal characteristics, such as race, gender, socioeconomic status, religion and place of origin.

-Education researchers, Kyung Kim and Darya Zabelina, studied cultural bias in academic assessment and found that in standardized and alternative assessments alike, bias often occurs through the measurement of general knowledge normed based on the knowledge and values of majority groups (Kim & Zabelina, 2015).
+Education researchers Kyung Kim and Darya Zabelina studied cultural bias in academic assessment and found that bias often occurs in both standardized and alternative assessments through the measurement of general knowledge, which is normed based on the knowledge and values of majority groups (Kim & Zabelina, 2015).
+The measurement literature provides foundational frameworks for understanding assessment bias and its impact on validity and fairness in educational settings.
 Minority groups and persons with different language backgrounds, socioeconomic statuses and cultures may not be represented in the work, and assessments may not consider the diversity of values, thoughts, opinions and backgrounds (Kim & Zabelina, 2015).
-It seems we measure against a single state of what is normal, standard, expected.
+It seems we measure against a single state of what is normal, standard, and expected.

 If test results are interpreted without consideration for cultural and educational factors of different identity groups, assessment scores will inaccurately reflect a student’s true level of ability and competence (Blankenberger et al., 2017).
-While removing bias from the academic assessment will be an ongoing pursuit for professors, there are specific ways to counter bias and ensure the most equitable learning environment possible where students’ unique abilities and backgrounds are valued in all aspects of a course.
+The nuanced implications of assessment bias are especially significant for diverse student populations, as subtle and complex effects can impact fairness and equity in educational outcomes.
+While removing bias from the academic assessment will be an ongoing pursuit for professors, there are specific ways to counter bias and ensure the most equitable learning environment possible, where students’ unique abilities and backgrounds are valued in all aspects of a course.

 Types of Assessment Bias

 To examine for bias, it is important to understand the different ways bias can emerge.
-There are three main types of bias that arise in academic assessments;
+Three main types of bias arise in academic assessments:

 1. Construct Bias

 Item bias refers to the content of an assessment (Van de Vijver & Tanzer, 2004).
 Instructors must evaluate from an objective perspective and actively work to remove bias from the phrasing and language patterns of assessment questions or activity outlines (Blankenberger et al., 2017).
-For example, a particular phrasing of a question using western names and language will favour those Western students who grew up with this understanding.
+For example, a particular phrasing of a question using Western names and language will favour those Western students who grew up with this understanding.
+Differential item functioning (DIF) analysis is a method used to identify test items that may function differently across groups, helping to detect and address item bias.

 One of the most challenging aspects of assessment bias is that it can occur without professors or students noticing.
 Professors, or people in general, may hold subconscious biases.
 Traditional assessment methods that have long been accepted often hold inherent bias.
 And students may accept biased assessment as an accurate reflection of their learning, which can have detrimental impacts on their academic success and career choices.